priyanka-ddit/Statistical-Tests/README.md

-This repository will be useful to understand chi-square test
+This repository will be useful to understand different statistical tests.

 1) Create virtual environment: py -m venv env